owanturist/search-for-dogs/README.md

 - Pure css lighweight fast masonry grid.

+## What is the wierd reducers?

+This is the way how to create and use components without drilling of handlers/properties and keep the state global at the same time.

+If you are interested in the topic take a look at the [slides](http://bit.ly/fractal-architecture) or/and contact me.
+I'll be glad to explain my vision.

 ## Why classes?

 Here is a piece of code which describes simple counter's `Action` and way of